bvibber/raw-to-mse/readme.md

 ## Muxing: fragmented MP4

 For now I plan to outsource muxing to [mux.js](https://github.com/videojs/mux.js).
+This requires some small patches for FLAC support.

 ## Video: h.264